ravi-n4s/Ludo-Pygame/README.md

 1. All coins are outside - based on mouse click - validate mouse click only for in coins list?
 1. Another Chance for rolling 6

-# TODO:

 ### If other than 6 is rolled -
 * Scenarios :-
-1. Only one coin out - move directly
-1. Multiple coins outside - based on mouse click
+1. If coins outside - based on mouse click
 1. If no coin outside - do Nothing

+# TODO:

 * killing logic